-The Lions fan follows his side home and away when he can, so it is a good thing this summer’s Commonwealth Games in Birmingham take place during pre-season.
+The Lions fan follows his side home and away when he can, so it is a good thing the Games take place during preseason.

 The two-time British Isles Championship gold medallist rose to prominence in 2015, having taken up the sport at the age of four.

 His parents were both stewards at the local club, while his father also played competitively.

 He was a force to be reckoned with on the junior circuit, and he is in good form ahead of Birmingham, having won the 2021 Indoor Liberty Trophy and the 2019/20 EIBA National Fours.